odkr/mac-ssh-askpass/README.md

 printf '\nexport PATH="$PATH:/opt/mac-ssh-askpass/bin"\n' >> ~/.bash_profile
 ```

+If you didn't change your default shell,
-You can simply copy-paste the above code as a whole into a terminal.
+you can simply copy-paste the code above into a terminal as a whole.

 ## DOCUMENTATION

 You're reading it.
+There isn't a whole lot to say.

 ## CONTACT